 Traditional Chinese Medicine for Chronic Fatigue SyndromeTom Fung, R.Ac., R.TCMP July 1, 2016

 In the search for a specific cause of CFS, many western practitioners believed it to be a legacy of viral infections – hence, PVFS.
-However, this is simply not the case; CFS can occur with no previous or obvious illness preceding it.
+However, this is not necessarily the case; CFS can occur with no previous or obvious illness preceding it.

 Physical Symptoms of Chronic Fatigue Syndrome: